Xz-Alan/TAFFN/README.md

 # TAFFN

-This is an implementation for "Triplet Attention Feature Fusion Network for SAR and Optical Image Land Cover ClassificationCOVER CLASSIFICATION".
+This is an implementation for "Triplet Attention Feature Fusion Network for SAR and Optical Image Land Cover Classification".

 ```
 python TAFFN/main.py